 Why Monkeys Don’t Belong in Your Living Room

-Baby chimpanzees aren’t the only primates that are targeted in the pet trade.
+Baby chimpanzees aren’t the only primates that are targeted in the illegal pet trade.

 It’s hard not to be charmed by an adorable monkey.
 However, some people take their admiration too far and choose to purchase monkeys as pets.
 According to the Humane Society of the United States, the exotic pet trade is a multi-billion dollar industry, and one of the largest in the world after drugs and weapons on the black market.
 While chimpanzees and other great apes are increasingly viewed as poor pet choices, smaller primates such as guenons, marmosets and macaques are still perceived as more manageable.
 The use of monkeys in social media, TV shows, movies, greeting cards and advertisements perpetuates the idea that monkeys are suitable pets.
 After all, how hard can it be to care for a baby monkey?